apache/druid/docs/querying/sql-functions.md

 ## THETA_SKETCH_UNION

 Returns a union of Theta sketches.
 Each input expression must return a Theta sketch.
-The [Theta sketch documentation](../development/extensions-core/datasketches-theta#aggregator) describes the optional `size` parameter.
+See [DataSketches Theta Sketch module](../development/extensions-core/datasketches-theta#aggregator) for a description of optional parameters.

 * **Syntax:**`THETA_SKETCH_UNION([size], expr0, expr1, ...)`
 * **Function type:** Scalar, sketch

 <details><summary>Example</summary>

-The following example estimates the number of distinct tail numbers that have departures from `CA`, `TX`, or `NY`.
+The following example estimates the number of distinct tail numbers that depart from CA, TX, or NY.

 ```sql
 SELECT